Transfiguration of Jesus

-In the gospel accounts, Jesus and three of his apostles, Peter, James, and John, go to a mountain (later referred to as the Mount of Transfiguration) to pray.
+In the gospel accounts, Jesus and three of his apostles, Peter, James, and John, go to a mountain (Mount Tabor, later referred to as the Mount of Transfiguration) to pray.
 On the mountaintop, Jesus begins to shine with bright rays of light.
-Then the Old Testament figures Moses and Elijah appear next to him and he speaks with them.
+Then the Old Testament figures Moses and Elijah appear, and he speaks with them.
 Both figures had eschatological roles: they symbolize the Law and the prophets, respectively.
 Jesus is then called "Son" by the voice of God the Father, as in the Baptism of Jesus.

-Many Christian traditions, including the Eastern Orthodox, Catholic Church, Lutheran and Anglican churches, commemorate the event in the Feast of the Transfiguration, a major festival.
+Many Christian traditions, including the Eastern Orthodox, Catholic, Lutheran and Anglican churches, commemorate the event in the Feast of the Transfiguration, a major festival.
+In the original Koine Greek, the word μετεμορφώθη (metemorphōthē), "he was transformed" is used to describe the event in Matthew and Mark.
 In Greek Orthodoxy, the event is called the metamorphosis.

 Significance

 The transfiguration is one of the miracles of Jesus in the Gospels.
-This miracle is unique among others that appear in the canonical gospels, in that the miracle happens to Jesus himself.
-Thomas Aquinas considered the transfiguration "the greatest miracle", in that it complemented baptism and showed the perfection of life in Heaven.
+Thomas Aquinas considers the transfiguration "the greatest miracle", in that it complemented baptism and showed the perfection of life in Heaven.
 The transfiguration is one of the five major milestones in the gospel narrative of the life of Jesus, the others being baptism, crucifixion, resurrection, and ascension.
 In 2002, Pope John Paul II introduced the Luminous Mysteries in the rosary, which include the transfiguration.